oracle-livelabs/cloud-database-services/exadata-database-service-on-cc/lab3/lab3-create-vmcluster.md

 This lab walks you through the steps to create a VM Cluster Resource for Exadata Database Service on Cloud@Customer

-Estimated Lab Time: 10 minutes
+Estimated Lab Time: 15 minutes (VM Cluster provisioning might take approximately 4hrs)

 Watch the video below for a quick walk-through of the lab.
 [Create a VM Cluster Resource for Exadata Database Service on Cloud@Customer](youtube:5gaKF1ewyRg)